secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 Let's try to re-upload and instantiate the _Secret Counter_ contract.

-In the `Secret Box workspace` terminal, run the command:
+In the `Secret Box Workspace` terminal, run the command:

 ```bash
 ./scripts/create_secret_box.sh